7 Best Kubernetes Observability Tools in 2026 (Tested & Compared)

 - Budget is a primary concern.

-- Teams often sample logs/traces to keep the costs down but miss out on end to end observability as a result.
+- Teams may sample logs/traces to keep costs down and lose some end-to-end visibility as a result.

 - Query-based pricing dimension makes it difficult to predict costs.